 Bernadette and the Spring of Lourdes

-After this, the interviews and questioning intensified. (see excerpts from the interview with Bernadette) The Lady also asked Bernadette to go to her parish priest to request the building of a chapel at the site of the Grotto.
-Initially her own parish priest greeted her with great scepticism and even hostility.
+After this incident, the interviews and questioning intensified. (see excerpts from the interview with Bernadette) The Lady also asked Bernadette to go to her parish priest to request the building of a chapel at the site of the Grotto.
+Initially, her own parish priest greeted her with great scepticism and even hostility.
 She found it very difficult to speak with Father Dominique Peyramale.
-(Father Peyramale would later relent, and indeed, he became one of her most stalwart supporters, feeling Bernadette was a uniquely saintly character).
-But, he made a request that her lady reveal her name.
-On several questions the angelic lady only smiled when Bernadette had asked her name.
-But on March 25th the Lady stated to Bernadette "que soy era Immaculada Councepciou."
+(Father Peyramale would later relent and, indeed, he became one of her most stalwart supporters, feeling that Bernadette was a uniquely saintly character).
+However, Father Peyramale requested that her lady reveal her name.
+On several occasions, the angelic lady only smiled when Bernadette had asked her name.
+But on March 25th the Lady stated to Bernadette “Que soy era Immaculada Councepciou.”
 “I am the Immaculate Conception” At the time, Bernadette did not realise the significance of these words.
 (The doctrine on the Immaculate conception of Mother Mary had only recently been approved by the Vatican).
-But, she repeated the words inwardly to avoid forgetting them before speaking the words to her astonished priest.
+But she repeated the words inwardly to avoid forgetting them before speaking the words to her astonished priest.

 “so lovely that, when you have seen her once, you would willingly die to see her again!”

 Later, many would try to reproduce the Lady through art, statues and paintings.
 However, Bernadette was never satisfied with the outcome.
 She was particularly disappointed with the statue created for the grotto; Bernadette noted many differences.
 But, also it was as if the beauty of her visions could never be captured through the images of the world.